Basic pathpyG Concepts¶

 print(e)

-object in the constructor of a graph.
-This transparently applies the mapping in all future function calls.
+We can also pass an IndexMap object to the constructor of the Graph class.
+This transparently applies the mapping in all future operations on this graph instance.

 g = pp.Graph.from_edge_index(torch.tensor([[0,1,0], [2,2,1]]), num_nodes = 4, mapping=m)